Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS

 where $Evaluator$ is the evaluation function determining whether the attack achieves the specific goal given the LLM-MAS $S_{MA}$, initial query $Q$, and the final target $G$.
-The notation $\Theta_S$ denotes the malicious space where $S$ can be chosen from.
+The notation $\Theta_S$ denotes the malicious space.

-While Eq.\ref{eq:general} presents a general formulation, through configuring its (1) objective function, (2) optimization variables, and (3) the optimization algorithm, it can be transformed into specific forms given the detailed threat model and malicious goals.
+While Eq. (\ref{eq:general}) presents a general formulation, through configuring its (1) objective function, (2) optimization variables, and (3) the optimization algorithm, it can be transformed into specific forms given the detailed threat model and malicious goals.
 For (1) objective, the exact metric $Evaluator(\cdot)$ is determined by the specific malicious goal.
 For (2) variable, the malicious space $\Theta_S$ is determined by the exact component $S$ and the attacker's capability.
-We will show them in later sections.

 In terms of (3) optimization algorithm, to optimize the above formula, depending on the level of attacker's access to the LLM-MAS, several scenarios can be considered. \textbf{Black-box:} The attacker acts like a regular user and have no knowledge of the system, including the system configurations, LLM cores, etc. \textbf{White-box:} The attack is assumed to have access to everything of the LLM-MAS. \textbf{Gray-box:} The attack can infer partial knowledge of LLM-MAS.
 We list two representative cases.
 (1) The attacker can infer the communication structure of the LLM-MAS based on its functionality, e.g., in a software company LLM-MAS \cite{hongmetagpt}, there are certain roles in the system and the workflow is clear.
 (2) The attacker has the knowledge of some specific agents such as the architecture of LLMs utilized in the agents and access to their inputs, but no knowledge of the rest of the system.